jrhazlett/compiler_scripts_wasm/README.md

 I'll add more features if practical, but the web assembly development process has unique quirks warranting the scripts.

+## Updates

+### 03/02/2023 2nd update

+- Package naming now replaces all '_' with '-'; in the earlier version it only did the first occurrence
+- Now refreshes the wasm package
+- Process: delete previous package (using rimraf) and then runs 'npm i' again
+- If you already have an existing 'www' dir, no other files will be affected

+### 03/02/2023

+- Fixed an async issue with detecting file paths
+- Added support for passing arguments from the shell
+- Added a project-language detection mechanic for automatically detecting the project's type

 ## Upfront warnings

 This library is super experimental, and definitely does *not* come with any guarantees.